Economic Benefits of International Trade

 The deadweight loss of a tariff equals the total loss of consumer surplus that is not compensated by an increase in the producer surplus of those domestic producers who can now sell at the higher price or by the tax revenue generated by the tariff.

 When a tariff is imposed, the quantity demanded decreases from the quantity demanded at the world price to the quantity demanded at the world price + the tariff.
-At the same time, the quantity produced by domestic suppliers increases from the quantity supplied at the world price to the quantity supplied at the higher price.
+Meanwhile, the quantity produced by domestic suppliers increases from the quantity supplied at the world price to the quantity supplied at the higher price.

 People who buy a product either increase producer surplus by buying from domestic producers or increase government revenues by buying the imported product and paying the tariff.
 The deadweight losses that result from a tariff arise entirely from people who do not buy the product because of its higher price.